Iankulani/Iankulani/README.md

 - 👋 Hi, I’m @Iankulani
 - 👀 I’m interested in Discrete Mathematics, Artificial Intelligence, Cyber Security, Green Computing and Web Development.
-- - 🌱 I’m currently learning Software Engineering, Deep learning,
+- - 🌱 I’m currently learning Software Engineering, Deep learning, Data Structure and algorithm.
-  - - 💞️ I’m looking to collaborate on any project that will bring impact to the community
+  - - 💞️ I’m looking to collaborate on any project that will bring impact to the community.
-- 📫 You can reach out me via my E-mailAddress:iancarterkulani@gmail.com or via my Whatsapp number:+265(0)988061969
+- 📫 You can reach out me via my E-mailAddress:iancarterkulani@gmail.com or via my Whatsapp number:+265(0)988061969.
 - - 😄 Pronouns: ...He
 - ⚡ Fun fact: